Salamis Island: Kynosoura

 Kynosoura (Κυνόσουρα, lit. 'dog's tail'; pop.
-69) is a small peninsula located in the east of the island.
+58) is a small peninsula located in the east of the island.
 The name probably comes from the shape of the peninsula, long and thin and pointed at the end.
 In the south are a few houses.
 In the north are the remains of an ancient tumulus thought to be the burial site of Greek warriors in the Battle of Salamis.
 Nearby is a dockyard, which constructs and fixes ships including oil tankers and containers.

 Selinia

 Selinia (Σελήνια; pop.
-2,523) is a resort located a few kilometers southeast of Salamis city.
+2,376) is a resort located a few kilometers southeast of Salamis city.
 Selinia is the weekend resort of many Athenians due to its proximity to Athens.
 Selinia also features restaurants and taverns.

 Culture

 Education

 Salamis island has eleven primary schools (ten public and one private), four high schools, and four lycees.
-The majority of students are proficient in school, and the pupils (above 13 years) usually have acquired diplomas and certificates in English, in French, or in German such as ECCE, FCE, CPE, and ECPE.
-Many students from Salamis island also possess many computer skills.
-Many students also study abroad in countries such as the United States, the United Kingdom, Germany, and France.
-In the 1960s, 1970s, and 1980s, the pupils went to Italy for studies since it was close to Greece.

 Recreational areas

 In Salamis Bay, a visitor can find many bars, cafeterias, beaches, and shops.
 The main cafeterias and bars are based in Agios Nikolaos, which is located in the western suburbs of Salamis city.
 The district is named for the church.
 Taverns and inns, which are located throughout the island, feature local food and dishes.
-The shops—which sell appliances, computers, clothing, souvenirs, and vehicles—are opened from 8:00 a.m. to 2:00 p.m. and from 5:30 p.m. to 9:00 p.m. on weekdays; from 9:00 a.m. to 1:30 p.m. and 6:00 p.m to 8:30 p.m. on Saturdays.